3 Ways you can Repair Broken Things around the House

 1 - The basics

 Acquire a “fix it” box or storage container big enough to accommodate things that are broken such as toys, lamps, chair and table parts, etc. You may purchase a cheap one at any supermarket, or you may also opt to create your own.
 Make use of old bins, shelves or cabinets, or recycle old boxes where your home appliances came in.
 Also allocate a compartment for articles of clothing that need mending such as socks, shirts, pants, shorts, skirts, and more.

 Have a bunch of nails that come in different sizes so you’ll know which size goes with what type of toy or furniture part.
 Also have a hammer, adhesives, etc.

 Always keep a sewing kit in handy for mending garments.
 These are extremely cheap and most needles and cheap strings are of good quality.
 Make sure to keep these tools out of your child’s reach to prevent hazards.

 3 - Time management

 Allocate a day or two to tend to the “broken things” and “things to mend.”
-Have an organizer at hand or even a whiteboard to remind you of your to-do’s.
-This is a very easy way to organize your tasks for the week and is very efficient as well.
+Have an organiser at hand or even a whiteboard to remind you of your to-do’s.
+This is a very easy way to organise your tasks for the week and is very efficient as well.
 If you find the job boring (that’s why you keep putting it off), make it more enjoyable by watching TV or playing some music.

 There are various ways how you can mend broken things around your home.
 We would love to hear your awesome home organisation techniques!
 If you have DIY fix your home stories you’d like to share, let us know in the comments section below!